vsoch/scif/docs/pages/2-goals.md

 >> The definition of modularity is entirely based on the needs of the creator and user.

 If we discover a container after creation, it cannot be clear without suitable documentation what level is represented, or how to interact with the container.
 What is needed is an ability for the creator of a container to implicitly define this level of usage simply by way of creating the container.
-SCI-F allows us to do this.
+SCIF allows us to do this.
 We can define modules on the levels of single files, or groups of software to perform a task.
 The metadata and organization of our preferences is automatically generated to create a complete, and programmatically understandable software package or scientific analysis.

 # Reproducible Practices